scottishgovernment/economicactionplan.mygov.scot/pages/overview/case-studies/15-can-do-innovation-challenge-fund.md

 Michael Figures, Business developments project officer at Perth and Kinross Council said:

 “The Can Do Innovation Challenge Fund is a great way to encourage and explore innovation to develop cutting-edge solutions to meet the challenges of today and tomorrow, for an ever-more inter-connected and complex world.”

-In Realising Scotland’s Full Potential in a Digital World: “A Digital Strategy For Scotland” Scottish Government made a commitment to support people and communities through social changes.
-Developing the frameworks and principles that provide the foundations of an ethical approach to digital technologies will that appropriate guidance is in place to enable a confident and secure digital society.